What is Chinese (Mandarin) about?

 This section outlines the meaning of, and connection between, the Big Ideas and Significant Learning, which together form the Learning Matrix.
 It then explains each Big Idea for Chinese (Mandarin).

-The Learning Languages Learning Area, including its whakatauākī, inform this subject's Significant Learning – learning that is critical for students to know, understand, and do in a subject by the end of each Curriculum Level.
+The Learning Languages Learning Area curriculum, including its Whakataukī, inform this subject's Significant Learning – learning that is critical for students to know, understand, and do in a subject by the end of each Curriculum Level.
 This covers knowledge, skills, competencies, and attitudes.
-It also includes level-appropriate contexts students should encounter in their Level 6, 7, and 8 learning.
+It also includes level-appropriate contexts students should encounter in their education.
+The Learning Area's Whakataukī is:

 There are five Big Ideas in Chinese (Mandarin).
 The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.